Standing and State

 To believe on Jesus is more than mere acknowledgment that He lived and died.
 It is knowing in our hearts that Christ is the Son of God, He is God manifest in the flesh, who died on the cross for our sins, who was buried, rose from the dead, ascended to heaven and is glorified on the Fathers throne in heaven.
-All this might not be realized at once but the first step is to have faith in Him to save us from our sins.
+All this might not be realized at once but the first step is to believe on Him (Jesus Christ) to save us.

 When we believe on Jesus the Holy Spirit quickens our spirit and we are born again of the Spirit of God.
 It is a new life; a life given us from above, that which is born of flesh is flesh that which is born of Spirit is spirit.
 We now have a complete new standing before God, old things have passed away and all things are become new, and all things are of God.